StrangeRanger/identify-root-user-logins/README.md

 # Purpose/What It Does
-The script was created for the purpose of identifing users, on a linux based system, who have have successfully and unsuccessfully logged into/switch to the root user account as well as those who have successfully and unsuccessfully switched to a different user on the system.
+The script was created for the purpose of identifying users, on a linux based system, who have have successfully and unsuccessfully logged into/switch to the root user account as well as those who have successfully and unsuccessfully switched to a different user on the system.
 It does this by looking for a hard coded pattern/string/set of lines that are written to `/var/log/auth.log`.
 These patterns can be looked at in `identifying-patterns.odt`.

 ## Specifics
 - There are two versions of the script.
 One is designed for manual execution.
 The other is designed to be executed as a CronJob.
-- When executing either versions of the script, you **must** use `sudo` or else an error will be produced tellig you that you do not have permission to read the log.
+- When executing either versions of the script, you **must** use `sudo` or else an error will be produced telling you that you do not have permission to read the log.

 ## Security Features/Notes:
 - This script identifies user who have used `sudo bash`, `sudo -i`, `sudo su`, and `su`/`su root`